 It is not unusual for used car dealers to advertise the same car at different prices on different websites, or to have a higher price on the car window and a lower price advertised on the web.
 There are usually two reasons for this:

 - If a customer hasn’t seen the lower price advertised elsewhere, the dealer can try and sell the car at the higher price; or

 - The dealer can claim that the car has ‘already been reduced’ to the lower price, to try make the car look like a better deal.
 This strategy is used to stop a customer haggling for a lower price.

 I have dealt with many dubious used car pricing practices, and plenty of used car dealers are very slippery at handling the question of “Isn’t this car advertised for less on the internet?”

 Usually, the dealer will ‘suddenly remember’ that it has ‘only just been reduced this morning’ or make up some nonsense about ‘web-only offers’, or mutter something about how they ‘haven’t had enough time to update the price in the car window’.

-It doesn’t really matter what the excuse is; they are simply trying it on – and then trying to cover it up when they realise I actually know what I’m talking about.
+It doesn’t really matter what the excuse is; they are simply trying it on – and then trying to cover it up when they realise you actually know what you’re talking about.

 Used car pricing – anything goes